What Is Lisk?

 Lisk has not been without its bumps in the road and other challenges.
 Yet despite this, it has grown into a real project that gains more and more confidence with each milestone completed.

 One big, recent development was the decision for a rebrand.
 Hiring a brand strategy firm and professional designers indicates diligent builders of not only a Blockchain app platform but, a brand.
-This relaunch will take place in February of 2018 and encompasses a lot of feedback to date received from community members and other stakeholders.
+This relaunch has since happened and it’s safe to say that the rebranding has largely succeeded with a much more professional looking appearance which is key to attracting new investors and talent alike.

-Lisk is traded on a variety exchanges with the top 3 being: Bittrex, Poloniex, and Binance.
-As with many other Cryptocurrencies, you will need to start with Bitcoin (or something to convert into Bitcoin) so you can purchase that pair on your favorite exchange.
+Lisk is traded on a variety of exchanges with the top 3 being: Bittrex, Poloniex, and Binance.
+As with many other cryptocurrencies, you will need to start with Bitcoin (or something to convert into Bitcoin) so you can purchase that pair on your favorite exchange.

 Lisk has been a very slow and steady player.
 In a world of “flavor of the month” ICOs, it’s refreshing to see consistent development, milestones reached, and gradual improvements.